Chayapol-c/Chayapol-c/README.md

 ## Nice to see you

-I am a junior Android developer at Corporate A, experienced in front-end web development.
-Currently, I'm learning about some interesting Kotlin tools and frameworks.
+I am a front-end engineer at corporate A, experienced in front-end web development and android native development.
 ## Programming Languages and Framework

 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)